ashwinschronicles/ashwinschronicles.github.io/content/Science/Belan/Belan.md

 comments: true
 gittime: off
 ---
+[TOC]

-EXPERIMENT NO: 1 Rolling a Belan on an inclined surface {#experiment-no-1-rolling-a-belan-on-an-inclined-surface .unnumbered}
+Rolling a Belan on an inclined surface {#experiment-no-1-rolling-a-belan-on-an-inclined-surface .unnumbered}
 =======================================================

 Aim of the experiment